 - Junior exhibitors must turn at least 9 years of age during the current 4-H year (October 1 September 30).
 The Junior exhibitor must not have reached his/her 14th birthday during the current 4-H year (Oct.
 1 Sept.
 30) to be eligible to ride in the Junior Exhibitor division. - 2.
 Youth turning 14 years of age or older between October 1st and September 30th of the current 4-H year will compete as Senior exhibitors.
 Senior eligibility terminates on Dec.
-31 of the year the member has his/her 19th birthday. - 3.
-Unit selection chairperson and Extension agents will verify all ages by inspecting birth certificates before approving entry. - h) Eligibility/Declaration Form.
-Exhibitors must have completed the eligibility/declaration form (406-125) and have it on file with the county 4-H agent, as well as submitted the information on-line by May 1 for the project horses.
-Youth may declare more than one horse but the horse selected for the state show must have this form filed at the county office and online by May 1.
+31 of the year the member has his/her 19th birthday.

+- 3. Unit selection chairperson and Extension agents will verify all ages by inspecting birth certificates before approving entry. - h) Eligibility/Declaration Form.
+Exhibitors must have completed the eligibility/declaration form for their project animal(s) through their own login account at v2.4honline.com no later than May 1 of the current horse show year.
+In addition, Extension agents may require the paper copy (406-125) to be on file with their Unit by a determined date.
+Youth may declare more than one horse but the horse selected for the state show must have this form filed online by May 1.